Layered Canned Sardine Salad (Iwashi)

 13. Step 13:

-Grate the egg yolks on a fine grater on top.
+Grate the egg yolks on the fine side of a grater over the top.
 The salad is ready.
-You can cool it a little or serve it right away.
+Chill it briefly or serve right away.

 14. Step 14:

-Before serving, you can decorate the salad with slices of cucumber, bell pepper and herbs.
-Bon appetit!
+Before serving, garnish the salad with slices of cucumber and bell pepper and a few fresh herbs.
+Enjoy!

-Prepare salads only from fully chilled foods.
-Cooked from warm, the salad can quickly deteriorate.
+• Make salads only from fully chilled ingredients.
+Built from warm ones, a salad can spoil quickly.

 Caloric content of the products possible in the composition of the dish